NIEM/NIEM.github.io/model/concepts/augmentation/element/xml-container/index.md

 </nc:Person>
 ```

+{: .note}
+> Element substitution allows us to easily use properties from outside namespaces as part of `nc:Person`.

-### XML Schema example
+## Schema example

 This snippet, from a subset of the Maritime domain, shows how an augmentation container element and type are defined.

+{: .note}
-- The augmentation container element is designated as substitutable for `nc:PersonAugmentationPoint`, defined in the Core snippet above.
+> The augmentation container element is designated as substitutable for `nc:PersonAugmentationPoint`, defined in the Core snippet above.

 ```xml
 <xs:complexType name="PersonAugmentationType">